rmitsuboshi/miniboosts/README.md

 # Lycaon
-A collection of boosting algorithms written in Rust
+A collection of boosting algorithms written in Rust.
+This library provides some boosting algorithms for the binary classification.

+You can implement your original boosting algorithm by implementing the `Booster` trait.
+You can also implement your original base learning algorithm by implementing the `BaseLearner` trait.

 In this code, I use the [Gurobi optimizer](https://www.gurobi.com).
 You need to acquire the license if you want to use TotalBoost, LPBoost, ERLPBoost, and SoftBoost.
 I'm planning to write code that solves linear and quadratic programming.

-## What I wrote:
+## Implemented:
+You can combine the following boosting algorithms and base learner arbitrary.

 - Boosters
     - Empirical Risk Minimization